Meditation for Beginners and Everyone Else

 There are three types of meditation that are perfect for beginners:

-- Breath: Sit comfortably while breathing in through your nose and out through your mouth.
+- Mindful Meditation: Sit comfortably while breathing in through your nose and out through your mouth.
 This sequence has been shown to contribute to instant relaxation.
-Just focusing on breath, and observing thoughts as they come and go, but anchor yourself and focus on your breath.
+You can try “box breath” if you need something to “do”.
+Otherwise, focus on breath, sensations in the body, or the sound of a fan in the room while observing thoughts as they come and go, but anchor yourself with one of those focus points.

 - Mantra: Perhaps you'd like something more to focus on besides breath.
 You can develop a key phrase to use to repeat quietly or to yourself.
-It can be a positive affirmation (every day in every way, I am getting better and better) or a short and simple phrase that feels good to you (I am that I am).
+It can be a positive affirmation (every day in every way, I am getting better and better) or a short and simple phrase that feels good to you (I am that I am), (I am calm).

 - Guided Meditations: My personal favorite because sometimes I don't want to hear anything to do with me or my thoughts or my breath.
 Guided meditations are when someone else guides you through a meditation from breath to certain positive suggestions.
 It is a wonderful way to both escape and improve yourself.

 There is one additional way to begin meditation if you find you are having, or have had difficulties around the idea of sitting still and meditating.

 Mindful Walk: Take a walk while listening to the sounds, sights, and sensations around you: birds, cars, rustling leaves, changing seasons, the sound of your footsteos, clouds in the sky.
 Bees.
 Whatever.
 Be in the present moment.

 It might be tempting to wonder if you’re doing it right.
 Think about it though.
 Is there really a way to do “nothing” wrong?
 Sitting and "being" is such a foreign experience to us now, in contrast with our busy and demanding lives, that we feel strange at first, when it's absolutely natural.